Heart failure - surgeries and devices

 Pacemakers may be used:

 - To correct abnormal heart rhythms.
 The heart may beat too slowly, too fast, or in an irregular manner.

 When your heart is weakened, gets too large, and does not pump blood very well, you are at high risk for abnormal heartbeats that can lead to sudden cardiac death.

 - An implantable cardioverter-defibrillator (ICD) is a device that detects heart rhythms.
 It quickly sends an electrical shock to the heart to change the rhythm back to normal.

 - Most biventricular pacemakers can also work as implantable cardio-defibrillators (ICD).

 The most common cause of heart failure is coronary artery disease (CAD), which is a narrowing of the small blood vessels that supply blood and oxygen to the heart.
 CAD may become worse and make it harder to manage your symptoms.

 After performing certain tests your doctor may feel that opening a narrowed or blocked blood vessel will improve your heart failure symptoms.
 Suggested procedures may include:

 Blood that flows between the chambers of your heart, or out of your heart into the aorta, must pass through a heart valve.
 These valves open enough to allow blood to flow through.
 They then close, keeping blood from flowing backward.

 When these valves do not work well, blood does not flow correctly through the heart to the body.
 This problem may cause heart failure or make heart failure worse.

-You may need a left ventricular assist device (LVAD), right ventricular assist devices (RVAD) or a total artificial hearts.
+Examples of some of these devices include left ventricular assist device (LVAD), right ventricular assist devices (RVAD) or a total artificial hearts.
 They are considered for use if you have severe heart failure that cannot be controlled with medicine or a special pacemaker.

-- Ventricular assist devices (VAD) help your heart pump blood from the main pumping chamber of your heart to either the lungs or to the rest of your body.
-These pumps may be implanted in your body or connected to a pump outside your body.
+- Ventricular assist devices (VAD) help your heart pump blood from the pumping chambers of your heart to either the lungs or to the rest of your body These pumps may be implanted in your body or connected to a pump outside your body.